xpladev/docs/content/en/docs/develop/core-modules/bank.md

 In addition, the bank module tracks and provides query support for the total supply of all assets used in the application.

-This module will be used in the Cosmos Hub.
+This module will be used in the XPLA Chain.

 ### Supply